-MA Thesis: Development of a Machine Learning Algorithm for Histopathological Classification of Conjunctival Melanocytic Intraepithelial Lesions
+MA Thesis: Development of a Machine Learning Algorithm for Histopathological Classification of Conjunctival Melanocytic Intraepithelial Lesions -- Not available

 Abstract.
 Conjunctival Melanocytic Intraepithelial Lesions (CMIL) are a significant precursor to conjunctival melanoma, a rare but potentially fatal ocular cancer.
 The histopathological classification of CMIL is crucial for early diagnosis and treatment planning.
 Current diagnostic methods rely heavily on the subjective assessment of pathologists, leading to variability and potential inconsistencies in diagnosis, especially for low-grade lesions.
 To improve diagnostic accuracy and consistency, this thesis aims to develop a machine learning model capable of automatically classifying CMIL based on histopathological images.
 The model will be trained and validated using a diverse dataset of H&E-stained histopathological sections to achieve a high level of accuracy and reliability.